 The 8 most common areas for R&D Tax Incentive claims

-Across the claims data published in the ATO's R&DTI Transparency Reports, eight activity areas come up consistently.
+Across the claims data published in the ATO's R&DTI transparency reports, eight activity areas come up consistently.

 1. Software development (advanced or experimental)